 - 1 severe weather drill commonly referred to as a tornado drill;

 - 1 bus evacuation drill that is conducted with the Transportation Department;

-- 1 Law enforcement drill commonly referred to as a hard lockdown or active shooter drill (must be observed by law enforcement).
+- 1 law enforcement drill commonly referred to as a lockdown (must be observed by law enforcement).